-The Institute is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code and recognized as a church organization under Section 170 (B)(1)(A)(i).
-As a result, it is also exempt from filing a Form 990.
-The Institute is also exempt from state income taxes.
+The Institute is a non-profit organization and is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code, and has been classified by the Internal Revenue Service as an organization that is not a private foundation.
 However, any unrelated business income may be subject to taxation.